randovania/randovania.github.io/_posts/samus_returns/2024-06-11-export-exheader.md

 Press A to enter the **content0.game** directory.
 Highlight the **extheader.bin** file, and press A while holding R to open another menu.
 From here, select **Copy to 0:/gm9/out**.
 Copy the extracted extheader.bin file from this directory on the SD Card to some place on your computer.

 {% include blog/figure.html src="/assets/guides/godmode9/godmode9-exheader-cart.png" caption="Menu to extract ExHeader to output folder on SD Card" %}

+## CTRTool

+First, Download CTRTool and extract it.
+Open the folder with the ctrtool.exe.

+Hold Shift, right click into the explorer window and select Open PowerShell here.

+Type in `.\ctrtool.exe --exheader=exheader.bin`  with a space at the end and then Drag & Drop your Metroid: Samus Returns 3DS file into the PowerShell window.
+It should say something like `.\ctrtool.exe --exheader=exheader.bin C:\ctrtool\MSR.3ds`.

+Hit enter and in the folder it should have created a file called exheader.bin.
+Select this file while exporting to enable multiworld and automatic item tracker support.

+{% include blog/figure.html src="/assets/guides/ctrtool/ctrtool-exheader.mp4" caption="Using CTRTool to extract ExHeader" %}